Skip to main content

 Do I need Substance Designer to use these?

 Yes.
-Substance Source (.sbs) files require Substance Designer to open and edit.
+Substance Source (.sbs) files require Adobe Substance Designer to open and edit.

 Can I customize static textures?